jaredpalmer/formik/README.md

 ##### `handleSubmit: (e: React.FormEvent<HTMLFormEvent>) => void`

 Submit handler.
-This should be passed to `<form onSubmit={props.handleSubmit}>...</form>`
+This should be passed to `<form onSubmit={props.handleSubmit}>...</form>`.
+To learn more about the submission process, see [How Form Submission Works](#how-form-submission-works).

 ##### `isSubmitting: boolean`

 Submitting state of the form.
 Returns `true` if submission is in progress and `false` otherwise.
 IMPORTANT: Formik will set this to `true` as soon as submission is _attempted_.
-Submission process works as follows.
+To learn more about the submission process, see [How Form Submission Works](#how-form-submission-works).

 ##### `isValid: boolean`